foxandarrows/github-cv/readme.md

 <a href="https://github.com/foxandarrows/node-authentification">Node Authentification<a>

 <a href="https://github.com/foxandarrows/link-react-frontend-node-backend">Link Front & Back Trial<a>

+## NextJS

+<a href="https://github.com/foxandarrows/nextjs-api">Basic NextJS application with fetching from an API<a>